RobinTail/imgur/README.md

    };
    ```

-* Execute these commands (this will install required modules)
+* Execute this command (this will install required modules)

    ```
    npm install
    ```

-* Execute command (this will launch webserver on port 8080)
+* Execute command (this will launch the webserver on port 8080)

    ```
    npm start